openshift/kubesan/docs/1-getting-started.md

 ## Shared VG configuration

-Finally, subprovisioner assumes that you have shared storage visible as a shared LVM Volume Group accessible via one or more block devices shared to each node of the cluster, such as atop a LUN from a SAN.
+Finally, KubeSAN assumes that you have shared storage visible as a shared LVM Volume Group accessible via one or more block devices shared to each node of the cluster, such as atop a LUN from a SAN.
 This shared VG and lockspace can be created on any node with access to